-I direct the People-Aware
+I direct the People Aware Computing group which

 I received my Ph.D. degree from the Media Laboratory